MarkPinsker/23-Conjecture/README.md

 ### 3. Loop through values of n finding values of x,y,z,w such that \$n = x^2 + y^2 + z^3 + w^3$
 This section has 4 nested loops:-
 1. Loop through groups of square shells.
-The next square side is determined by adding twice the last square side to the previous one.$
+The next square side is determined by adding twice the last square side to the previous one.
 2. Loop through n from inner to outer square shell, but only using increments which can not be written as \$y^2 + z^3 +w^3$
 3. Loop through x from square root of n downwards.
 4. Loop though y ( Highest to lowest ).
 For each y calculate residual \$r = n - x^2 - y^2$ and check to see if residual is listed as sum of two cubes.